w3f/Grant-Milestone-Delivery/evaluations/polk-auction_3_Noc2.md

 ## General Notes

 They don’t get paid for this milestone, since it’s focused on the deployment.
-The delivery is according to the contract, but if they continue with it.
-I strongly recommend to first focus on the usability before adding additional features.
+The delivery is according to the contract.
+But if they continue with it, I strongly recommend to first focus on the usability before adding additional features.
 For example:
 - Website has no favicon
 - Very little information on the page itself.
 - Name of projects are missing, etc.